How to Prevent (and Reverse) Gingivitis

 • /

-• How to Prevent (and Reverse) Gingivitis
+• How to Prevent (and Reverse) For Gingivitis

 Gingivitis is a more frequent problem than many of us realize.
 Fortunately, it is also easily treatable.
-With proper dental care, you can prevent gingivitis—and even reverse the condition!
-Here’s what you need to do to keep gingivitis at bay.
+With proper dental care, you can prevent Gingivitis—and even reverse the condition!
+Here’s what you need to do to keep Gingivitis at bay.

 What Is Gingivitis?

-First, before diving into preventing and reversing gingivitis, let’s go into what it is and the symptoms.
+First, before diving into preventing and reversing Gingivitis, let’s go into what it is and the symptoms.

 If you leave the plaque to harden, it becomes tartar, a naturally created layer of protection for bacteria.
-The build-up of tartar is what leads to gingivitis.
-At first, gingivitis is not extremely painful, but as it progresses, the pain worsens, and teeth can be lost.
+The build-up of tartar is what leads to Gingivitis.
+At first, Gingivitis is not extremely painful, but as it progresses, the pain worsens, and teeth can be lost.

 Swollen gums are the first indicator in most cases.
 Other symptoms include tender gums that bleed even during gentle brushing and flossing, gums that appear bright red or purple, and bad breath.
 The bad breath is a result of the pocketing that occurs between your teeth and gum line.